mariana0412/TaskManager_Gradle/README.md

 2. Navigate to the project root directory.
 3. Run the following command to build the project:
 ./gradlew build
-4. Run the following command to execute the task that checks the existence of a config properties file:
-./gradlew checkConfigPropertiesFile
-5. Run the following command to copy the generated Javadoc files from multiple modules to a combined directory (TaskManager_Gradle/build/combinedJavadoc):
+4. Run the following command to copy the generated Javadoc files from multiple modules to a combined directory (TaskManager_Gradle/build/combinedJavadoc):
 ./gradlew copyJavadoc
+5. Run the following command to check file presence by its path:
+./gradlew checkFilePresence -PfilePath="your/file/path"
 6. Run the following command to execute the custom build task:
 ./gradlew myBuildTask